rgordon95/ecommerce-react-redux-saga-demo/redux-saga-cart/README.md

 ## About
 redux-saga-cart is a fully functional, non-trivial demo application meant to help intermediate and advanced users understand and use Redux Saga.
-This project is the finished product that is built in the Pluralsight course redux-saga.
-(Link coming soon) While running and studying this project is useful to anyone, it is strongly recommended that you build it while watching the Pluralsight course.

 ## Installation
 1. Clone and install this repo